Uche05/cwywithdjango/README.md

 ### Target-audience

  My Project 4 (CWY) is a full stack website which is made to benefit two different kinds of users; a visitor (an unregistered user), and the registered users such as staff members/ employees(staff), administrative workers(admin), and businesses(client) that utilize CWY's service.
-Please
+Please note that I have added needed credentials to test admin, user and client.
+We have made it such that only sign ins are possible and not sign ups as per business requirement, the admin who would have their details can add users and then this would be sent to users and clients when needed.

 ### User-stories